By the time you get to the end of this, you’re either going to like me (and this page), or you’re going to hate me.

 Now I may not know the mothers circumstances but one of the things that the rich and the financially independent do is to make sure they do the little things … especially regarding their money.
 When they do the little things, they can then focus on the big things.

-When you spend time on the big things, you can achieve more.
+Then after the small things are taken care of, when you spend time on the big things, you can achieve more.